VTickner/codecademy-python-terminal-game/README.md

 - There are unicode codes for drawing lines that are useful for creating grid drawings.
 - How to return multiple variables.
+- \ enables a line to be split into multiple lines without causing syntax errors (easier readability)

 TODO: TBA